How to Become an Air Traffic Controller

 An overview of the air traffic control hiring process in the United States

 If you've found this page, you're on a promising path.
-Air traffic control is a very unique and rewarding career.
-It is relatively unknown but highly sought after due to excellent pay, benefits, and job security.
-However, getting hired is not quite as simple as submitting your résumé.
-This page will help explain the hiring process and guide you through the first steps.
+Air traffic control is a highly unique and rewarding career.
+It is relatively unknown but highly sought after due to excellent pay, federal benefits, and job security.
+However, getting hired is not quite as simple as submitting a traditional résumé.
+This page will explain the hiring pipeline and guide you through your first steps.

 TBA